j-a-n/lovelace-wallpanel/README.md

 Available attributes are: `country`, `country_code`, `county`, `municipality`, `postcode`, `region`, `road`, `state`, `city`, `town` and `village`.
 See [Nominatim Reverse Geocoding](https://nominatim.org/release-docs/latest/api/Reverse/) for details.

-If you specify multiple alternative values separated by two pipe symbols (`||`), the first available attribute is used.
+If you specify multiple alternative values separated by a pipe symbol (`|`), the first available attribute is used.

 A prefix and suffix string can be added for each placeholder.
 Prefix and suffix are not displayed if the placeholder value is empty.